 Since we are on the subject of remaining young at heart, The Fountain of Youth is in St. Augustine, Florida.
 According to legend, Ponce de Leon discovered the magical waters that provided eternal youth.

 Remember your history lesson?
 If not, here is a quick synopsis.
-Spanish Explorer, Ponce de Leon, in search of the Fountain of Youth, landed in Florida in 1513.
+Spanish Explorer Ponce de Leon, in search of the Fountain of Youth, landed in Florida in 1513.
 Some say he found it in St. Augustine, but he died at the young age of 61, so I am not sure about the validity of this fact.
 But it’s fun to visit, nonetheless.
+Furthermore, St. Augustine is the oldest city in the USA, with plenty of things to do and see.

 #6 Fresh Water Springs